 connect(FluidEnter fluidEnter) - Connects this block to the given fluidEnter block.
 Prior to this, disconnects both blocks from previous connections, if any.

-FluidEnter getConnection() – returns the FluidEnter object currently connected to this FluidExit, or null.
+FluidEnter getConnection() – returns the FluidEnter block currently connected to this FluidExit, or null.

 boolean isConnected() - Tests if the block is currently connected to a FluidEnter block.
 Returns true if the block is connected, and false otherwise.